mo-rjr/hello-notkotlin/readme.md

 ## The Java code
 The Java code is run from `uk.co.littlestickyleaves.StringRepeatLambdaRunner`.
 It fulfils the API contract by polling for input text, processing it, and posting back the result.
-It also catches and handles the two types of error: initialization errors, and processing errors.
+It also catches and handles the two types of error: initialization errors, and processing errors.  \
-The Java code is not intended as a layer which can be used to as a base for different lambdas, so it does not use reflection to create a Handler.
+The Java code is not intended as a general-purpose layer which can be used as a base for different lambdas, so it does not use reflection to create a Handler.
 The StringRepeater class which processes the input is also responsible for deserializing the Json.
 I've used the most lightweight version of Jackson.

 I had a bit of trouble implementing the GETs and POSTs required by the API.
 At first I didn't realise that GraalVM only goes up to Java 8, and tried to use the Java 11 HttpClient.
-Then I tried to use Unirest, but something, possible static initializers, annoyed GraalVM.
+Then I tried to use Unirest, but something, possibly static initializers, annoyed GraalVM.
 The Kotlin demo says that OkHttp isn't liked either.
-I started using Apache, but by this point I was so bored with writing HTTP code that I just used `java.net.HttpURLConnection` from Java 1.1 -- old school.
+I started using Apache, but I worried it would have issues too, and by this point I was so bored with writing HTTP code that I just used
+`java.net.HttpURLConnection` from Java 1.1 -- old school.
 The required methods are defined in the `LambdaIOHandler` interface so it should be easy to swap in a better one.
 (I think GraalVM can handle static stuff if warned about it, but I couldn't be bothered for this.)

 ## My dev context
 My home machine is on Windows 10 Pro.
 My work machine is too.
-I needed to use my home machine for this because I have more control over it.
-For example, I required a recent version of Maven.
+I needed to use my home machine for this because I have more control over it: for example, I required a recent version of Maven.
 I have the Windows Subsystem for Linux on my home machine, but I usually develop in Windows on IntelliJ.
 I can run Docker from Windows, but not from WSL Ubuntu as yet.
 But things like setting files to be executable required that I do some work at least from a Linux environment. \
 At first I was doing quite well building using a Dockerfile in Windows, but the function didn't work, I think because it wasn't properly executable. \